 Longer EV charging cables are heavier as they need to utilise thicker copper cores as well as being longer which increases their weight.

-Another downside to longer cables is that they are more annoying when it comes to packing up your cable as they are longer and heavier.
+Another downside to longer cables is that they are more annoying when packing up your cable as they are longer and heavier.

-Whether you have a Tesla Model 3, Model X or Model S, Porsche Tycan or MG ZS EV, all new VEs in Australia share the same type-2 connector.
+Whether you have a Tesla Model 3, Model X or Model S, Porsche Tycan or BYD Atto 3, all new VEs in Australia share the same type-2 connector.

 EV charging cable 7kW vs 22kW

-There are 2 main speeds (or power levels) of charging cables for electric vehicles, these are single-phase or 3-phase.
+There are two main speeds (or power levels) of charging cables for electric vehicles, these are single-phase or 3-phase.

 Single-phase cables will charge at around 7kW whilst 3-phase will be capable of speeds up to 22kW.